ruslanmv/Medical-AI-Assistant-System/docs/README.md

 ---

 ## Part 4: Creating and Deploying the Medical Agent
+Create a folder `agents` in the root folder where we will create all our YAML definitions for all agents.

 ### Step 1: Create Agent Configuration

-Create a file named `medical_agent.yaml` with the following content:
+Create a file named `agents/medical_agent.yaml` with the following content:

 ```yaml
 spec_version: v1